 The spender in me knows that’s easier said than done.
 When my husband, Winston, and I moved into our first home, I had so many visions for what our home could look like!
 It was hard for me to accept the fact that I could only decorate one room at a time.
 But I knew our future money goals were more important than me spending all our savings at the furniture and home stores.

-You might have some empty rooms for a little while, but your budget and your future selves will thank you!
+You might have some empty rooms for a little while, but your budget and your future self will thank you!
 And if you find yourself thinking, Oh well, I’ll just put it on credit—stop right there!
 Debt is dumb.
 Plus, taking on new debt in the middle of buying a house could delay your approval for a mortgage and make you miss out on the perfect home.
 Don’t do it!